-A user defined OCP fault level is set with 1mA increments in PA5.
+A user defined OCP fault level is set with 10 mA increments in PA5.
 PA5 uses calculations to give the user the approximate DC output current entered in the current limit field.
 However the actual current limit trip value programmed into the part is limited to 280mV as defined in the electrical characteristics.
-The maximum value the user can program is limited by Rdson of the synchronous Power FET and current monitoring ADC range.
-For example, using a synchronous FET with Rdson of $30m\Omega$ , using the wider ADC range, the maximum current limit programmed would be:
+The maximum value the user can program is limited by $R{\rm DSON}$ of the synchronous Power FET and current monitoring ADC range.
+For example, using a synchronous FET with $R{\rm DSON}$ of $30m\Omega$ , and the wider ADC range, the maximum current limit programmed would be: